chrishoermann/zod-prisma-types/Readme.md

 }
 ```

-Therefore I choose a another approach to load environment variables into the generator.
-Just create a `zodGenConfig.js` in your root directory (where the `node_modules` folder is located) and add the following code to this file:
+To still be able to load environment variables into the generator, just create a `zodGenConfig.js` in your root directory (where the `node_modules` folder is located) and add the following code:

 ```ts
 module.exports = {